anamulislamshamim/softwrd.ai-assessment/README.md

 1. In local machine: Navigate to /app and run the following command: <br>
  a. pip install -r requirements.txt</br>
  b. uvicorn main:app --reload </br>
+ c.
+Don't forget to run your Radis server
 2. Using Docker: Navigate root folder where docker-compose exist and run the following command:
 <br>a. run your docker engine first
 <br>b. docker-compose up --build<br>